Money and Our Daily Bread

 Money is not proud, rude or self-seeking.
 It cannot possess these qualities any more than it can be patient and kind.
-Money can only possess that which we, its creators, breath into it.
-In the absence of love we are self-seeking.
-In the presence of love we are kind.
-In the presence of love we do not envy.
-We do not love money, but when we breathe love into it, and use it in the loving ways. we find that, like love, there is plenty more of it available to us.
+Money can only possess that which we, its creators, breathe into it.
+We do not love money; we infuse it with love.
+We use it in loving ways and find that, like love, there is plenty more available.

 With love, gone is any notion of being deceitful or dishonest as a means to achievement.
 With love we do not worry about getting our fair share.
-God does not allocate nor budget, just gives freely and limitlessly.
-God does not need to rob Peter to pay Paul, as they say, so nobody loses when we receive.
+God does not allocate nor does He need to budget.
+God does not rob Peter to pay Paul, as they say, so nobody loses when we receive.
 With love we see the needs of others and our desire for them to receive is stronger than that for ourselves.
-For love is, as Paul writes, "the most excellent way" to receive and to give.
+For love is, as Paul writes, "the most excellent way."

 "A generous man will prosper; he who refreshes others will himself be refreshed."